 The modifications made to the yacy blog include:

 Removed administration links, which blog visitors do not need to access.
+Fixed pagination so visitors can view each post in order.

 Added audio and video players